freedomofpress/securedrop/README.md

 * The naming convention for the file name in the url did not change.
 If it did update `download_name`
 * The naming convention for the OSSEC archive did not change.
 If it did update `archive_name`

+### Update version in control files

+The `ossec-server` and `ossec-agent` control files and changelog are not currently managed my ansible.
+They currently require maually changing for each release.
+This will be fixed in a future release.

+Versions need to be updated in
+* `ossec-agent/DEBIAN/control`
+* `ossec-server/DEBIAN/control`

+The changelogs need to be updated:
+* `ossec-server/usr/share/doc/ossec-server/changelog.Debian`
+* `ossec-agent/usr/share/doc/ossec-agent/changelog.Debian`

 ### Example
 For OSSEC version 2.8.2 updated and verified these values in `ansible/build-deb-pkgs.yml`